rishikasb/safespace-skill-runbook/README.md

         * 10.5.3 Retrieve the meeting analysis by saying or typing: "analyze my meeting"
         * 10.5.4 The above command will output the number of meetings already analyzed, along with the same analysis item in the email sent from SNS.

+## Troubleshooting Tips:
+   * Lambda:
+        * Any code changes can only be made in the $LATEST version.
+        * To properly add triggers, a new version must be published (triggers can only be configured for numbered versions).
+   * S3:
+        * The file structure of the chime-meeting-sdk-<aws-account-id>-<region>-recording-artifacts bucket is organized by year, month, then day.
+        * After 5:00pm PDT, any new recordings are added to the sub-directory for the next day.
+   * Cloud9:
+        * The EBS volume the EC2 instance is running on may run out of disk space at times.
+In order to resolve this, we can add more space to the volume.
+Follow the steps outlined here: https://docs.aws.amazon.com/cloud9/latest/user-guide/move-environment.html
+        * The two S3 buckets and two CloudFormation stacks created, created through running the two separate deploy.js scripts, must following naming conventions.
+If a stack or bucket already exists with a name, another one with the same name cannot be created.
+        * Make sure ```npm install``` is run prior to running the second deploy.js script.
+   * Postman:
+        * Make sure to use the meeting URL ending in "/v2".
+        * The meetingURL value must be the encoded version of the meeting URL.
+   * Alexa Developer Console:
+        * If any changes are made, in the JSON editor, invocations, etc., the model must be saved and built before the changes can actually take place.
+        * In the endpoint menu, for the endpoint service type, under AWS Lambda ARN: verify the default regions (and the other three regions) all match the ARN value of the AlexaSkillLambda function.

 ## Important References & Resources:
    * [Marketplace ML Model (Audio Gender Classifier)](https://aws.amazon.com/marketplace/pp/prodview-pifmybvuy2cae?qid=1598821336576&sr=0-1&ref_=srh_res_product_title)
    * Chime SDK Integration